noraworld/iptables-conf/README.md

 # iptables-conf
+A set of configurations for iptables.

-⛔️ **IMPORTANT NOTES**: iptables has currently been substituted for UFW on my computer, which means this repository is no longer supported frequently.
+⛔️ **IMPORTANT NOTICE**: iptables has currently been substituted for UFW on my computer, which means this repository is no longer supported frequently.